Bantee-Golf/oxygen-laravel/README.md

 Probably it's a conflict with an previously partially completed setup.
 If this happens, rollback everything to the commit [during installation](wiki/INSTALLATION.md), and try the steps from there again.

+For more information, please read the [Troubleshooting Guide](wiki/TROUBLESHOOTING.md).

 ```
 // use this command to hard reset all files and remove any new files - NEVER DO THIS ON A LIVE SERVER!
 git reset --hard && git clean -fd